Quebec Trip Frequently Asked Questions

 2. Are there things I should NOT bring?

 Yes.
 Do not bring expensive items that would be a hardship to you if they are lost or stolen.
-Obviously, you must not have any illegal substances, nor should you have any kind of alcohol or tobacco.
+Obviously, you must not have any illegal substances, nor should you have any kind of alcohol or tobacco, because those are also illegal for minors.
 The hostel does not allow you to use your own pillow or blanket for health reasons, so if you bring those for the bus, they must stay in your footlocker in the hostel and not on the bed.
-Avoid bringing an excess of “stuff”, since you are responsible for it, you have a limited amount of space, and you have to carry it to and from the bus, which may be parked several blocks from the hostel.
-Do not bring your school issued iPad.
+Avoid bringing an excess of “stuff”, since you are responsible for it, you have a limited amount of space, and you have to carry it to and from the bus, which will be parked several blocks from the hostel.
+Do not bring your school issued laptop.

 3. Can I bring my headphones?